 The Search for Significance by Robert McGee—God used this book powerfully during a season of transformation in my young adult years.
 It’s been a while since I’ve read it, but I’ll never forget its impact.

 Free of Me by Sharon Hodde Miller—Written for women, this book is WISE counsel.

 One Thousand Gifts by Ann Voskamp—No one writes like Ann.
 Her poetic prose, and poignant story-telling have inspired me in all the ways.

 Atlas Girl by Emily T. Wierenga—This book is less known, but absolutely beautifully written.
 Emily weaves the stories of her own eating disorder, and her mother’s cancer, into an incredibly hope-filled memoir.

-Gift from the Sea by Anne Morrow Lindbergh—Amazon calls this one a “beloved classic.”
+Gift from the Sea by Anne Morrow Lindbergh—A beloved classic.
 Lindbergh meditates on youth and aging, peace and contentment, while reflecting on days spent at the seaside.

 A Severe Mercy by Sheldon Vanauken—The friend of C. S. Lewis tells the story of his young wife’s untimely death.

 Peace Child by Don Richardson—Not for the faint of heart, a powerful missionary story.